-The term 'Franchise Model' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Franchise Model' is included in the Economics edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Franchises are businesses where the owners sell the rights of their business to third parties.
 The owners of the franchise are known as franchisors.
 The third party operators who buy the rights are called franchisees.
 The franchise model is the precise way the business is run to insure uniformity among the different regional or national franchise outlets.

 This model of business offers advantages to the sellers and the buyers of the franchise.
 Franchisors who sell their rights gain the ability to grow their business brand faster than they might with their own capital or by using the help of lenders or investors.
 They are able to harness other individuals’ money to build up the business footprint faster than they can alone.
 They still maintain control over the brand.

 Franchisors receive both an upfront franchise fee and continuous royalties.
 They avoid the deadlines of loan repayments with this model.
 With the royalties and fees that the franchisors gain, they are able to run the corporate headquarters operations, advertise and market the business brand, support and train their franchisees, build up their brand in the industry, and make improvements on the service or products that their business provides.

 Franchisees also gain many benefits.
 Their franchise has a greater likelihood of succeeding than if they start up their own business.
 This is evident in many ways.
 They receive upfront training and continuous support.
 The time to open is less.
 Buyers also receive the recognition of a brand that is known, help in finding the best site for the new location, lesser costs because of group purchasing power, and better advertising exposure through regional and national campaigns.